swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 \end{aligned}
 $$

 Thus with just the impulse response of the system, we can predict the output of the system for any input signal.
 The last equation is the definition of the convolution.
-This can be used for any two signals, they do not have to be the input and output of a system, provided that the sum converges.
+This can be used for any two signals, they do not have to be the input and output of a system (provided that the sum converges).
 Thus convolution between signals $x_1[n]$ and $x_2[n]$ is defined as:

 $$
  (x_1 \ast x_2)[n] := \sum_{k= -\infty}^{\infty} x_1[k] x_2[n-k]